biswa2210/daily-deals-FrontEnd-biswa2210/README.md

 <div align="justified">

-I have used [FLUTTER](https://flutter.dev/?gclid=Cj0KCQjw38-DBhDpARIsADJ3kjliHdMH2hA97bBGqJtW5ORUUksCxpZ8cnrSWaH__HevGftAmP8AmvIaAhNlEALw_wcB&gclsrc=aw.ds) and [Dart](https://dart.dev/) in front end and backend.
-I have used total six screens.
-Mocktail catagories screen, favourites screen, filter screen, Mocktail recipe description screen, tap screen, catagories screen.
-I have designed this using [Materials ui](https://material-ui.com/).
-I have loaded the entire app in main.dart.
+I have made an API and used that to work with this app's backend.
+I have made daily-deals-server()

 </div>